Animal welfare in Nazi Germany

 There was widespread support for animal welfare in Nazi Germany (German: Tierschutz im nationalsozialistischen Deutschland) among the country's leadership.
 Adolf Hitler and his top officials took a variety of measures to ensure animals were protected.

 Several Nazis were environmentalists, and species protection and animal welfare were significant issues in the Nazi regime.
 Heinrich Himmler made an effort to ban the hunting of animals.
 Hermann Göring was a professed animal lover and conservationist, who threatened to commit Germans who violated Nazi animal welfare laws to concentration camps.
-In his private diaries, Nazi Propaganda Minister Joseph Goebbels described Hitler as a vegetarian who was contemptuous of Judaism and Christianity for the ethical distinction they drew between the value of humans and the value of animals; Goebbels also mentions that Hitler planned to discourage slaughterhouses in the German Reich following the conclusion of World War II.
-The Nazi government made a law against animal testing but in practice animal testing was permitted and even encouraged in Nazi Germany.
+In his private diaries, Nazi Propaganda Minister Joseph Goebbels described Hitler as a vegetarian who was contemptuous of Judaism for the ethical distinction they drew between the value of humans and the value of animals; Goebbels also mentions that Hitler planned to discourage slaughterhouses in the German Reich following the conclusion of World War II.
+The Nazi government made a law against animal testing.

 The current animal welfare laws in Germany were initially introduced by the Nazis.